The School Routine: 7 Painless Ways To Start Easing Back In

 Every summer has a rhythm to it.

 Then there’s August, the “wind-down” month.
 Maybe you’re getting in some last-minute fun in the sun, but everyone has the first day of school on their minds.
-Before you know it, August is gone, and the first day of school hits the whole family like a ton of bricks.
+Before you know it, August is halfway over, and the first day of school hits the whole family like a ton of bricks.

 Your kids are:

-Trying to scramble last minute to get their summer reading and assignment done so they’re not left behind in class.
+Trying to scramble last minute to finish their summer reading and assignment so they’re not left behind in class.

-✓ Now having to sacrifice most of their previously free time (and screen time) to do homework and study – something they haven’t done in months.
+✓ Now, having to sacrifice most of their precious free time (and screen time) to do homework and study – something they haven’t done in months.

 ✓ Waking up WAY earlier.